 We have this older person who has no family left in the US.
 Some time ago she sold her prior house and moved closer to people she knew while her husband was still alive in order for all of us to take better care of her.
 Her husband has since died and she is left with no family in the US....
 Read more »

 Is the elderly woman competent and cooperating with you and understanding that the "other woman"'s behavior was questionable?
-If so then she can hire counsel to seek to revoke the deed based upon the conduct of the "other woman" and should do so as soon as possible.
-Otherwise a complaint to elder...Read more »
+If so then she can hire counsel to seek to revoke the deed based upon the conduct of the "other woman" and should do so as soon as possible....Read more »

 House was in my mother's name, she passed away.
 I have lived with her my entire life in this house, my father, her only spouse, passed in 92.
 I am the only child, there is no one else with interest in the home.
-Mom owed no money to anyone except monthly utilities, one of which is already in both of...
+Mom owed no money to anyone except monthly utilities, one of which is already in...
 Read more »

 Depending upon how long ago the death occurred there may possibly be a nursing home malpractice/tort claim which you should investigate as soon as possible.
 This involves someone being appointed Personal Representative by the Probate Court to obtain medical records of the decedent for an evaluation...Read more »